- Reference >

 Requires Configuring Client-Side Field Level Encryption on Database Connection¶

-client-side field level encryption methods
+The mongo client-side field level encryption methods

 require a database connection with client-side field level encryption